bcgov/data-publication/pages/faq.md

 ## Audience

-This page's intended audience is anyone who is interested in, or currently, publishing data to the DataBC Program as well as to people using DataBC Program Services (e.g., the BC Geographic Warehouse, BC Data Catalogue, iMapBC, BC MapHub, etc.)
+This page's intended audience is anyone who is interested in or is currently publishing data to the DataBC Program as well as to people using DataBC Program Services (e.g., the BC Geographic Warehouse, BC Data Catalogue, iMapBC, BC MapHub, etc.)

 ## Purpose